sergiovaneg/sergiovaneg.github.io/_posts/2025-03-03-fractal-art.md

 }
 ```

-So yeah, pretty much the same function with a waitgroup in the middle.
+So yeah, pretty much the same function with a wait-group in the middle.
 I decided to parallelize only the first iteration level for the sake of performance (more details in short).
 Now, let's see some numbers:

 ```text
                                       │    sec/op    │